-GRADE
+GRADE APPEAL

 A student who wishes to appeal a grade should immediately consult with the instructor involved in the course by the end of the second week after grades have been published.
-If dissatisfaction remains, the student should meet with the Academic Dean.
+If dissatisfaction remains, the student should meet with the Academic Dean/Director of Education.
 Further appeals must be through the Grievance Policy.
 See "Student Academic Appeals Policy" in this catalog.